dagster-io/dagster/docs/sections/learn/tutorial/types.rst

 --------------------------------

 Custom types can also yield metadata about the type check.
-For example, in the case of our data frame, we might want to record the number of rows and columns in the dataset.
+For example, in the case of our data frame, we might want to record the number of rows and columns in the dataset when our type checks succeed, and provide more information about why type checks failed when they fail.

-User-defined types can provide a metadata function that takes the value being type-checked and returns a :py:class:`TypeCheck <dagster.TypeCheck>` object containing metadata entries about the instance of the type that has successfully passed its typecheck.
+User-defined type check functions can optionally return a :py:class:`TypeCheck <dagster.TypeCheck>` object that contains metadata about the success or failure of the type check.

 Let's see how to use this to emit some summary statistics about our DataFrame type:

 .. literalinclude:: ../../../../examples/dagster_examples/intro_tutorial/custom_types_4.py
-   :lines: 55-86
+   :lines: 17-69
    :linenos:
-   :lineno-start: 55
+   :lineno-start: 17
-   :emphasize-lines: 1, 29
+   :emphasize-lines: 3-9, 33-63
    :caption: custom_types_4.py

-A :py:class:`TypeCheck <dagster.TypeCheck>` is constructed out of a list of :py:class:`EventMetadataEntry <dagster.EventMetadataEntry>` objects.
-You should use the static constructors on :py:class:`EventMetadataEntry <dagster.EventMetadataEntry>`, which are flexible enough to support arbitrary metadata in JSON or Markdown format.
+A :py:class:`TypeCheck <dagster.TypeCheck>` must include a ``success`` argument describing whether the check passed or failed, and may include a description and/or a list of :py:class:`EventMetadataEntry <dagster.EventMetadataEntry>` objects.
+You should use the static constructors on :py:class:`EventMetadataEntry <dagster.EventMetadataEntry>` to construct these objects, which are flexible enough to support arbitrary metadata in JSON or Markdown format.

 Dagit knows how to display and archive structured metadata of this kind for future review: